WESTLAKE AREA BIKEWAY:

 Mattabesett Trolley Trail; Easy.
 Flat, paved rail trail.

-Tuttle & Moss Glen Roads Loop; Moderate.
+Tuttle Road Trail & Moss Glen Trail; Moderate.
 Paved trail with a hill.

 Directions:

-To start from Middle Street; From I-91take exit 21to Route 372 westbound.
+To start from Middle Street (No parking available) [Western End]; From I-91take exit 21to Route 372 westbound.
 After crossing over the Mattabesett River turn left onto Main St, which turns into Middle St. The trail starts just past Bradley St on your left after 1.1 miles.
 No official parking lot, however, there are commercial lots near by.

-The Westlake Area Bikeway travels alongside roadways and connects to the Mattabesett Trolley Trail which travels through the woods and alongside the Mattabesett River.
+The Westlake Area Bikeway travels South, along the Western Side of I-91 alongside the road, then North, back along the Eastern Side of I-91 and connects to the Mattabesett Trolley Trail, which travels North, then East, through the woods and alongside the Mattabesett River.
 Part of this trail utilizes the rail bed from the old Mattabesett Trolley Line.
-At the end of the Mattabesett Trolley Trail the Tuttle & Moss Glen Roads Loop picks up, Looping you back to the middle of the Mattabesett Trolley Trail.
-Future plans will continue the trail South to Middletown.
+At the end of the Mattabesett Trolley Trail, a BIKE LANE takes you South, out to the Tuttle Road Trail.
+Follow this trail West, to Moss Glen Trail and travel North, back to the Mattabesett Trolley Trail.
+Future plans will continue the trail South, to Middletown.
 See; NEWFIELD CORRIDOR BIKE TRAIL .
-For more information visit; JONAH CENTER .
+For more information visit; JONAH CENTER

-Note; This is part of the old Mattabesett Trolley Line rail bed.
-Left, West, the old hard packed dirt rail bed heads into the woods bringing you to an old trestle bridge over the Mattabesett River.
-Use caution as there is no longer any bridge decking.
+Note; Left, West, the old hard packed dirt rail bed heads into the woods, bringing you to an old trestle bridge over the Mattabesett River.
+Use caution as there is no longer any bridge decking

-Note; This Spur Trail takes you South to Moss Glen Rd.
-This is also where you can Loop back to via Tuttle & Moss Glen Roads Loop from the end of the Mattabesett Trolley Trail.
+Note; This Spur Trail takes you South, to the Moss Glen Trail.
+This is also where you'll Loop back to from the end of the Mattabesett Trolley Trail.

-Come to Moss Glen Rd on your right, North and continue downhill along the paved trail.
-This returns you to back to the Mattabesett Trolley Trail after 5.2 miles.
+Come to Moss Glen on your right and continue right, North and continue downhill along the paved Moss Glen Trail.
+This returns you to back to the Mattabesett Trolley Trail after 5.2 miles

 HH